 Create monthly employee surveys to gather information on a regular basis.
 Furthermore, you can develop an employee experience strategy based on the initial results.

 While the main purpose of employee experience is to get more people to apply for a job, they also communicate to people who don’t fit the company culture that the place is not for them.

-For example, if employees tells on a video about how they like to spend 12 hours a day at work, and this is part of the core of a company’s culture, then it is unlikely that a downshifter will fit in, nor will they apply after watching the video.
+For example, if employees tells on a video about how they like to spend 12 hours a day at work, and that this is part of the core of a company’s culture.
+It’s highly unlikely that a down shifter will fit in, nor will they apply after watching the video.

 This is one of the most important upsides of employee experiences.
-Companies have different people for different roles, and people want to hear experiences from people they can identify with and who are in similar roles.
+Companies have different people working in different roles, and applicants want to hear experiences from people they can identify with and who are in similar roles.

-So if your company recruits a lot of people for different roles, then it is worthwhile to have many employee experiences.
-Just like for a 40-year-old mum it’s not terribly telling if a 20-year-old bodybuilder is the reference when selling a workout program.
-On the other hand, the experiences of another mum are interesting and make her more likely to buy.
+In case your company recruits a lot of people for different roles, it’s worthwhile to have many employee experiences.
+A 40-year-old mum is not terribly excited about what a 20-year-old bodybuilder thinks about a particular workout program.
+They are more likely to trust the experiences of another mum are interesting.

 Employee experience should be at the heart of modern recruitment.
 They help you create a better image as an employer and you make sure that you are able to recruit people who fit your culture.
 In addition, the recruitment process as a whole will be streamlined when good candidates do not leak to competitors at the end of the process.